philipwalton/blog/_articles/measuring-your-sites-responsive-breakpoint-usage.md

 Most web analytics tools will give you a lot of information about your users' devices.
 These insights can be extremely useful for measuring trends and are particularly important if you have a separate mobile and desktop site or a different design for Android and iOS.
 But if you've built your site responsively, device information just doesn't tell the whole story.

-A responsive design aims to divorce itself from device or platform-specific factors.
+Responsive design aims to divorce itself from device or platform-specific factors.
 Instead, it adapts to device-agnostic properties like screen size, pixel density, and device orientation.

-If your site is built on device-less principles but its usage measured against device-only metrics, you're going to get a mismatch&mdash;potentially a big one.
+If your site is built on device-less principles, but its usage is measured against device-only metrics, you're going to get a mismatch&mdash;potentially a big one.

 ## The device problem